Randomized Gossiping with Effective Resistance Weights: Performance Guarantees and Applications: Preliminaries

-Barbell graphs consist of two complete subgraphs connected with an edge (see Figure \ref{fig-barbell}).
-Let $K_\tn$ denote a complete graph with $\tn$ nodes, we will be denoting a barbell graph with $n=2\tn$ nodes by $K_\tn - K_\tn$.
-Let $(i^*,j^*)$ be the edge that connects the two complete subgraphs which we will be referring to as the \emph{bottleneck edge}.
-This is the only edge that allows node values to be propagated between the two complete subgraphs; therefore, how frequently it is sampled is a key factor that determines the averaging time.} { The probability of sampling the \emph{bottleneck edge} $(i^*,j^*)$, with uniform weights can be computed explicitly: \BEQ P^u_{i^*j^*} = P^u_{j^*i^*} = \frac{1}{n} \frac{1}{d_{i^*}} = \frac{1}{n^2}. \EEQ } {This implies that it takes $\Theta(n^2)$ iterations in expectation to activate this edge, which is the underlying reason why the randomized uniform gossiping iterates converge slowly when $n$ is large on the barbell graph}. { {The effect of bottleneck edges on the performance of gossiping algorithms has been recently studied experimentally by Aybat and G\"urb\"uzbalaban \cite{aybat2017decentralized} on different topologies including the barbell and small world graphs.
+} {This implies that it takes $\Theta(n^2)$ iterations in expectation to activate this edge, which is the underlying reason why the randomized uniform gossiping iterates converge slowly when $n$ is large on the barbell graph}. { {The effect of bottleneck edges on the performance of gossiping algorithms has been recently studied experimentally by Aybat and G\"urb\"uzbalaban \cite{aybat2017decentralized} on different topologies including the barbell and small-world graphs.
 The authors proposed \emph{ER gossiping} where the edges are sampled with non-uniform probabilities proportional to effective resistances $\{R_{ij}\}_{(i,j)\in\cE}$ and the numerical experiments in~\cite{aybat2017decentralized} showed that this can lead to significant performance improvement over graphs with bottleneck edges, such as barbell graphs.
 We next describe this method.}}